 Quo Vadis, Aida?

 It can be difficult to translate some of humanity’s most horrifying moments onto the big screen without flattening what happened, by trying too hard to convince the audience to care, or turning people into object lessons.
-But Quo Vadis, Aida? does the job with stunning deftness, telling the story of what happened on July 11, 1995, when the Bosnian Serb army murdered more than 7,000 civilians, mostly men, and raped women in the town of Srebrenica.
+But Quo Vadis, Aida? does the job with stunning deftness, telling the story of what happened in July 1995, when Bosnian Serb forces murdered more than 7,000 civilians, mostly men, and raped women in the town of Srebrenica.
 Director Jasmila Zbanic grounds the tale in a strong perspective, centering his film on Aida (Jasna Djuricic), a translator working with the UN who struggles to find her own family and save them, if she can.
 Quo Vadis, Aida? is harrowing, to be sure, but it’s absolutely vital — a study of intense evil in our time and a reminder that the past never leaves us, even when the violence fades.

 Stories of demons, devils, and religious dread have long made for great horror films, and Saint Maud, from first-time director Rose Glass, follows in those well-trodden footsteps.
 It’s the tale of Maud (Morfydd Clark), a home health aide in a small British seaside town.
 Maud becomes obsessed with the spiritual state of her patient, a former dancer named Amanda (Jennifer Ehle) whose life seems degenerate to Maud.
 But of course, Maud is harboring demons of her own.
 Saint Maud is the kind of low-budget horror film that sneaks up on you, as much a character study as a portrait of twisted belief and obsession.
 For some, the comfort that faith brings can become something much, much darker.